SolaceHarmony/ZLib.kotlin/README.md

 - **Pure Kotlin/Native implementation:** No C/C++ code or JNI required.
 - **Multiplatform support:** Kotlin Native for Linux and macOS targets.
-- **API compatible:** Designed to be familiar to users of zlib, zlib.net, or zlib.managed.
+- **Familiar API:** Designed to be comfortable for users familiar with zlib; .NET ports (zlib.net, zlib.managed) served as useful references.
 - **Fast and lightweight:** Efficient, battle-tested algorithms for compression and decompression.
 - **Zero dependencies:** No need for external libraries or system zlib installs.
 - **Actively maintained:** Open to improvements and contributions.